#LoveStHelens FAQs

 Unfortunately, the banners are unable to be moved as the specific lamppost columns have been identified from structural and highway safety perspective.

-The total cost for creating and installing the banners was £32,446+VAT.
+The total cost for printing and installing the banners was £32,446+VAT.